SanaHameed2/Class-task-responsive-card/README.md

 🚀 How to Use

 📥 Download or clone the project.

-🔗 Ensure the style.css file is linked correctly in index.html.

 🌐 Open index.html in a browser to view the responsive cards.